leugemors/scripts-hosting/README.md

 Just some simple bash scripts for my own personal use.
 Don't think they will be useful to anyone else, but feel free to take a look.

-**dupes**
-: Find duplicates using MD5 hashes, recursivly starting from the current directory.
+**dupes**: Find duplicates using MD5 hashes, recursivly starting from the current directory.

-**hernoem**
-Rename files to lowercase and remove all spaces and other junk.
+**hernoem**: Rename files to lowercase and remove all spaces and other junk.

-**list**
-Generate a list of all installed packages on my Linux system.
+**list**: Generate a list of all installed packages on my Linux system.

-**update**
-Script to install all available updates.
+**update**: Script to install all available updates.

-**zoek**
-Make searching for packages in the repository a bit easier.
+**zoek**: Make searching for packages in the repository a bit easier.

-**rkl-backup.sh**
-My personal backup tool.
+**rkl-backup.sh**: My personal backup tool.
 You will also need `rkl-backup.conf` form the `/etc` directory.

 **rkl-config-gcc.sh**
 Install all avaialble versions of GCC and update update-alternatives accordingly.
 Don't ask, but I needed this at some point.